Bin-Cao/TCLRmodel/README.md

 TCLR V1.4 Jun, 2022.
-*Integrated symbolic regression algorithm of gplearn package*
+*Integrated symbolic regression algorithm of gplearn package* *Derive an analytical formula between features and solpes by symbolic regression*

 ## About
 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao